jeffxu2004/cs348-project/README.md

     *Important*: If you did not do the optional admin user step, before running the commands below, you will need to update the username and password to what matches your mysql configuration.

-    In backend/index.js, update line 16 and 17 to match the username and password respectively.
+    (In backend/index.js, update line 16 and 17 to match the username and password respectively.
-    Then run the following commands
+    Then run the following commands)

+   To run the backend, enter the following commands.

     ```bash
     cd backend
     npm install
     npm run dev
     ```

-3. Running the frontend
+4. Running the frontend
     Make sure to leave the previous command still running.

     Open a new terminal window in the project directory.